lukso-network/universalprofile-test-dapp/README.md

    Note: Mise hooks are experimental and may not run automatically on all systems.
 The setup script will:
    - Check GitHub CLI authentication (run `gh auth login` if needed)
    - Verify token has `read:packages` or `write:packages` scope
+   - Generate `.yarnrc.yml` with GitHub Packages configuration (token embedded directly)
-   - Create `.npmrc` with GitHub Packages configuration
+   - Generate `.npmrc` with GitHub Packages configuration

+   **Security Note**: `.yarnrc.yml` is not committed to the repository as it contains your GitHub token.
+A `.yarnrc.yml.template` file is provided to show the expected structure.
+The token is embedded directly in the file rather than exposed as an environment variable to prevent malicious postinstall scripts from accessing it.

 ### Post-Setup